abellion/xenus/docs/README.md

 Declaring a set of getters and setters in your documents has several advantages :

 - At first glance you can see what's inside
-- You can take advantage of PHP type-hint
+- You can take advantage of PHP type-hint to validate input
 - You can tweak your data (we trimmed the name in the example above)

 > To deal with your document's data, Xenus store them in an array called `document`.
 To avoid writing the same code in every getter or setter, you can take advantage of the `get` and `set` methods that provide a fluent way to access this internal array.